digipodium/front_end_assignment_internship/README.md

 1. Assesment of coding skills in frontend design
 2. A formal interview, if you clear level 1

+Any queries related to duration, stipend and other queries will be taken care during interview

 <h1 style="color:red">Level 1</h1>